Metamaquina/Printrun/README.md

   * python (ideally 2.6.x or 2.7.x),
   * pyserial (or python-serial on ubuntu/debian),
   * pyglet
-  * pyreadline (not needed on Linux) and
+  * pyreadline (not needed on GNU/Linux) and
   * wxPython

 Please see specific instructions for Windows and Mac OS X below.
-Under Linux, you should use your package manager directly (see the "GETTING PRINTRUN" section)
+Under GNU/Linux, you should use your package manager directly (see the "GETTING PRINTRUN" section)

 ## Windows